-14 The governing body
+15 The governing body

-Responsibilities regarding suspensions and permanent exclusions are delegated to the Suspensions & Permanent Exclusions Committee with a committee consisting of 3 governors.
+Responsibilities regarding suspensions and permanent exclusions are delegated to the Attendance & Admissions Committee with a sub committee consisting of at least 3 governors.

-The Suspensions & Permanent Exclusions Committee has a duty to consider parents' representations about a suspension or permanent exclusion.
+The Attendance & Admissions Committee has a duty to consider parents' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.